 Public employees who have retirement programs other than Social Security, may be eligible for disability benefits under the Public Employee Retirement System (PERS), State Teachers’ Retirement System (STRS) or county, city or other retirement systems.
 Under certain situations you may also be eligible for State Disability Insurance, Unemployment Insurance, Long Term Disability etc.

-Unfortunately, many injured workers wait until it is too late, or a crisis has occurred, before they consider hiring an attorney.
-The injured worker should consider the following facts:
+Unfortunately, many injured workers wait until it is too late, or a crisis has occurred, before they consider hiring a workers compensation lawyer in Sacramento CA. The injured worker should consider the following facts:

 If an injured worker retains an attorney, there is no charge for the interview or for any services along the way.
 The attorney fee is 15% on all cases.